Oswaldo Cabrera Preview, Player Props: Yankees vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays' 3.77 team ERA leads all league pitching staffs.
+- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks second in MLB.

-- Blue Jays pitchers combine to surrender 191 total home runs at a rate of 1.2 per game (to rank 17th in baseball).
+- The Blue Jays have a 3.78 team ERA that ranks second across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.